 Canon's EF-mount CN-E prime lenses are suitable for 4K capture with either Super 35mm or full-frame sensors.
 These are true cine lenses, with a click-less aperture ring, full manual control, and an 11-blade iris for circular highlights.

 Shot in 4K with a C500 camera to an AJA Ki Pro Quad recorder, this outdoor footage from New York City highlights many of the advantages of the Cinema EOS line of cameras and lenses, such as the extremely fine detail, true colors, and the wide exposure latitude.
 Listen as David Leitner narrates the technical details of each shot.

-David Letiner will define what Dual Pixel Autofocus is all about and will show examples of it in action.
+David Leitner describes why Dual Pixel Autofocus is a breakthrough technologry, and shows examples of it in action.
 "Autofocus is all about getting shots you couldn't possibly get any other way."